Classes and Prototypes

 super()

 to call the parent’s constructor when creating a subclass.
-This is mandatory when extending a class that has a constructor, as it sets up the parent attributes. -
+This is mandatory when extending a class that has a constructor, as it sets up the parent attributes.
+We saw the example of extended class invoking parent class’ constructor. -

 super.methodName()